SheharaKarunarathna/Database-systems/IntroductiontoSQL.md

 **Note:**
 - Available data types can vary slightly depending on the SQL database (MySQL, PostgreSQL, SQL Server, Oracle).
 - Always choose the smallest data type that can hold your data efficiently.

+varchar(10) "AVI" may or may not be equal to char(10) "AVI" so storing words in varchar mode is recommended.